 Source code is text and characters that humans write in order to tell your computer and mobile phone what they should be doing.

-- Plugins and chat bots: Please post a topic in the community and write a bit about what you want to do.
-Or send us an email.
+Want plugins and chat bots?
+Maybe you'd like to post a topic in the community and write about what you want to do.

 A source code license is a legal text that tells people what they may do with the source code, for example, edit it, use it, give it away to others.

 Currently Talkyard is licensed under the GNU Affero General Public License, which means that it's open source and that you can download Talkyard, use it, modify it and share it with others — as long as you share alike your modifications.

 Please let me know if you want me to change from AGPL to GPL.

 React.js client side.
 Nginx, some Lua, Scala and Play Framework 2 server side.
 PostgreSQL, Redis, ElasticSearch databases.